1. Home

 Certain antibiotics for serious infections and medications used to treat active blood clots require daily monitoring.
 Patients in intensive care units may be on long-term pain medications or in medically induced comas and may need to be frequently assessed for over-sedation or withdrawal.
 The pharmacist plays a critical role in these scenarios.

-In many hospitals, the pharmacist is responsible for determining when to assess a medication level in the patient’s blood.
+In many hospitals, the pharmacist determines when to assess a medication level in the patient’s blood.
 This level can vary drastically based on how well the patient’s kidneys and liver function.
 Furthermore, the pharmacist is typically relied upon for recommending dose adjustments based on these levels to ensure that the patient is appropriately treated by the medication (not over-dosed or under-dosed).
 Many drugs require dose increases or decreases based on renal (kidney) or hepatic (liver) function or concurrent medications (drug interactions).

 Certain medications will make the liver metabolize another medication slower or faster, increasing or decreasing drug levels in the body.
 If drug levels get too low, the medication won’t work.
 If drug levels get too high, the medication may become toxic and result in side effects and organ damage.
 Many medications in the hospital have a narrow therapeutic window, meaning that slight increases or decreases in levels in the blood can be significant.
 Pharmacists in the hospital are relied upon to manage these medications.